turnse2/Account-Transaction-Service/README.md

 =======================
 A sample project following TDD with Spring Boot and Spring Data JPA

-In this project I am trying to implement the follwing requests as requested:
+In this project I am trying to implement the following requirement:

 Build the backend service needed to support a web application to that allows a user to view transactions on any of the accounts they hold.